kalpitborkar/kalpitborkar/README.md

 ### Hi there 👋

-My name is Kalpit and I'm a electrical engineering student at Indian Institute of Technology Bombay (IIT Bombay).
+My name is Kalpit and I'm an electrical engineering student at Indian Institute of Technology Bombay (IIT Bombay).
 Here's some info about me!

 🌱 Interests:
 - Web development